potatomalik/potatomalik/README.md

 - 👋 Hi, I’m @potatomalik
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning something new
 - 💞️ I’m looking to collaborate on you wish
-- 📫 How to reach me akshaymalikks1@gmail.com
+- 📫 How to reach me malikksakshay@pg.cusat.ac.in

 <!---
 potatomalik/potatomalik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.